mk-xappo/cleanapp/README.md

 - If your API request limit exceeds, you can generate and use a personal access token [here](https://github.com/settings/applications) and add `?access_token=<YOUR_ACCESS_TOKEN>` to the request URLs.
+- If you have any final comments about your result please let us know via final_notes.txt